fbpx

 Vivarium Preference

-The high PH/hardness influence would make the Carboniferous Limestones ideal for hard water as well as saltwater ecosystems.
+The high pH/hardness influence would make the Carboniferous Limestones ideal for hard water as well as saltwater ecosystems.

-Placing this rock in freshwater setups would not be recommended as softwater thriving inhabitants would suffer from a sudden PH level increase.
+Placing this rock in freshwater setups would not be recommended as softwater thriving inhabitants would suffer from a sudden pH level increase.

 I would recommend this rock in vivariums like aquariums, ripariums, and paludariums that are exclusively built for harder water conditions and saltwater environments.